Blog

 On December 15, 2021

-What is the purpose of CSV?
+What Are the Purposes of CSV?

+Any Life Sciences company must perform CSV in line with FDA and other global regulatory guidelines.
 The level of documentation required is typically addressed through adherence to the GAMP-5 V-model:

 GAMP 5 V-model

-Figure 1: GAMP 5 V-model, highlighting the documentation that is required based on the applicable category, where Category 1 is tied to Infrastructure software, Category 3 is non configurable software, Category 4 is configured software, and Category 5 is custom software.
+Figure 1: GAMP 5 V-model, highlighting the documentation that is required based on the applicable category, where Category 1 is tied to Infrastructure software, Category 3 is non-configurable software, Category 4 is configured software, and Category 5 is custom software.

 1. Create a Validation Plan